Healthy eating is a vital part of your little one’s development, laying the foundation for a lifetime of healthy habits and overall well-being.

 If you’re concerned...

-If you feel your child’s diet is too limited or are worried about their weight, don’t hesitate to seek help.
+If you feel your child’s diet is too limited or are worried about their weight, don’t hesitate to ask for help.

 Speak to your nursery manager, health visitor or GP, they will be able to offer advice and help you implement an action plan.